7 Best Vegan Chocolate Recipes For Your Kids

 Method

-2. Sift the cocoa powder, almond and oat flour, baking soda, salt, and pumpkin pie spice together in a medium bowl.
+- In a medium bowl, sift the cocoa powder, almond and oat flour, baking soda, salt, and pumpkin pie spice together.

-3. Add 6 tablespoons of chickpea liquid from a can (aquafaba) to a small bowl.
-Beat the aquafaba for 60-90 seconds with an electric mixer on medium speed until it begins to foam.
+- Add 6 tablespoons of chickpea liquid from a can (aquafaba) to a small bowl.
+Beat the aquafaba for 60-90 seconds on medium speed with an electric mixer until it begins to foam.

-5. With a wooden spoon, blend the wet and dry ingredients by adding them together and stirring until everything is well combined.
+- With a wooden spoon, blend the wet and dry ingredients until everything is well combined.

-6. Fold in the ½ cup of chunks of dark chocolate using a silicone spatula.
+- Fold in the ½ cup of dark chocolate chunks using a silicone spatula.

-10. In a double boiler, make the chocolate ganache.
+- Make the chocolate ganache in a double boiler.
 Stir the coconut oil and chopped chocolate into the hot water until the chocolate is melted and creamy.
 Whisk in the coconut cream and a dash of sea salt with the heat turned off.

-11. Sprinkle the 2 tablespoons of dark chocolate chunks, the chopped hazelnuts, and the flaky sea salt on top of the vegan tahini brownies after spreading the ganache.
-Keep the brownies in the refrigerator for a harder brownie.
+- After spreading the ganache, sprinkle the 2 tablespoons of dark chocolate chunks, the chopped hazelnuts, and the flaky sea salt on top of the vegan tahini brownies.
+For a harder brownie, keep the brownies in the refrigerator.

 Prep time: 15 minutes | Cook time: 45 minutes | Total time: 60 minutes | Servings: 12